-Whether court can take cognizance of domestic violence committed prior to the enforcement of DV Act?
+Whether the court can take cognizance of domestic violence committed prior to the enforcement of the DV Act?

-The Protection of Women from Domestic Violence Act, 2005 came into force in year 2005.
-This Act came into force when several acts of domestic violence had been committed in the shared house hold and had made the life of woman miserable.
-Your main question is whether act of domestic violence committed prior to the coming in force of this Act, can be taken is consideration by the court and appropriate order can be passed by the court.
+The Protection of Women from Domestic Violence Act, 2005 came into force in the year 2005.
+This Act came into force when several acts of domestic violence had been committed in the shared household and had made the life of woman miserable.
+Your main question is whether the act of domestic violence committed prior to the coming in force of this Act, can be taken is considered by the court and appropriate order can be passed by the court.

-Your sister having being harassed by her husband and in laws since 1998 is entitled for taking shelter of this Act despite of the fact that offence of “domestic violence” as mentioned in section 3, has been committed prior to the coming into force of this Act.
+Your sister having being harassed by her husband and in-laws since 1998 is entitled to taking shelter of this Act despite the fact that offence of “domestic violence” as mentioned in section 3, has been committed prior to the coming into force of this Act.

-She is entitled for protection order and residence order under Sections 18 and 19 of the domestic violence Act along with the maintenance as allowed by the trial court under Section 20(1)(d) of the domestic violence Act.
-Apart from these reliefs, she is also entitled for compensation and damages for the injuries, including mental torture and emotional distress, caused by the acts of domestic violence committed by the respondent husband.In Savita Bhanot v.
+She is entitled to a protection order and residence order under Sections 18 and 19 of the domestic violence Act along with the maintenance as allowed by the trial court under Section 20(1)(d) of the domestic violence Act.
+Apart from these reliefs, she is also entitled to compensation and damages for the injuries, including mental torture and emotional distress, caused by the acts of domestic violence committed by the respondent-husband.In Savita Bhanot v.
 Lt.
 Col. V.D.
 Bhanot, (2010) 118 DRJ 391; the Delhi high court has expressed its view as

 Even a working woman, whether she be a construction worker who works side by side with her husband or a well-educated and a suitably employed professional is not always accorded the dignity and respect, which ought to be given to her on the home front.